-First, we address as an example the nonparametric estimation of the deconvolution density φ from the convolution equation (1.2) when the observation's density r on the left-hand side in (1.2) and the error density f are unknown but estimated from data.
-That setting is sometimes called "blind deconvolution," as the density of the error is not assumed to be known.
+First of all, we address as an example the nonparametric estimation of the deconvolution density φ from the convolution equation (1.2) when the observation's density r on the left hand side in (1.2) and the error density f are unknown but estimated from data.
+That setting is sometimes called "blind deconvolution", as the density of the error is not assumed to be known.
 Although it is a more realistic setting, its study has surprisingly not yet been considered in econometrics, as far as we know.
-We provide a new estimator (the double-threshold deconvolution estimator) of φ and of the s first derivatives of φ , and derive its rate of convergence under various conditions on f and φ (e.g., under ordinary or supersmooth conditions as Fan, 1991, defines it).
-A remarkable result is the rate of convergence of the derivative of φ when both φ and f are supersmooth (see Proposition 3.2 below).
+We provide a new estimator (the double-threshold deconvolution estimator) of φ and of the s first derivatives of φ , and derive its rate of convergence under various conditions on f and φ (e.g. under ordinary or super smooth conditions as defined in Fan (1991)).
+A remarkable result is the rate of convergence of the derivative of φ when both φ and f are super smooth (see Proposition 3.3 below).
 It is also worth mentioning that we do not assume that the deconvolution density φ or the error density is compactly supported.
 In particular, the model allows that variables are normally distributed.

 Another result is given by the introduction of a new estimator of the derivatives of φ from the instrumental model (1.3).
-As far as we know, there is no published paper studying an estimator of that quantity.
-To achieve fast rates of convergence, the estimator is regularized by the iterative Tikhonov method.
-Explicit rates of convergence are given under various regularity conditions (see Proposition 4.1 below) and are proved to extend to derivative estimation the rates found, e.g., in Hall and Horowitz (2005) and Chen and Reiss (2011).
+As far as we know, there is no published paper given an estimator of that quantity.
+To achieve fast rates of convergence, the estimator is regularized by iterative Tikhonov method.
+Explicit rates of convergence are given under various regularity conditions (see Proposition 4.3 below) and are proved to extend to derivative estimation the rates found e.g. in Hall and Horowitz (2005) and Chen and Reiss (2007).

-The paper is organized as follows: In the next section we define and give examples of Hilbert scale.
+The paper is organized as follows.
+In the next section, we define and give examples of Hilbert scale.
 We state the two central assumptions under which the main results are proved, and make explicit connection with the literature.
-Then our study is divided into two cases.
+Then, our study is divided into two cases.
 In Section 3 we consider the situation where the eigenfunctions of T are known.
 As we show below, a natural thresholding estimator can be defined.
 The deconvolution problem (1.2) is an example of that case, where the eigenfunctions of T are given by the Fourier exponentials.
-Then in Section 4 we study the most general case where the eigenfunctions of T are not known.
+Then, in Section 4 we study the most general case where the eigenfunctions of T are not known.
+In that case, there is no natural estimator and we discuss various regularization schemes.
+The estimation of a nonparametric instrumental regression from (1.3) is an example of the second case.
+Technical proofs are in the Appendix.